evalehman/saltyCRISPy/README.md

 ## protein_downloadAndDefense.sh

-Downloads multiple proteomes through NCBI datasets before running defense-finder said proteomes.
+Downloads multiple proteomes through NCBI datasets before running defense-finder on said proteomes.

 ## df.sh

-Run DefenseFinder on a directory full of genomes or proteomes.
+Runs defense-finder on a directory full of genomes or proteomes.
 Use if files are already downloaded.

 ## casCounter.sh